ramonbenavidesb98/gold-membership-prediction/README.md

 -Please ensure that you have these packages installed before running the code.

--The dataset used for this analysis can be found at https://www.dropbox.com/s/47xqmnl2464ee26/superstore_data.csv?dl=1
+-The dataset used for this analysis can be found at Superstore Dataset

 -Install the required packages as mentioned above by running install.packages("package_name") in the R console.